-The insects in Guy’s garden
+The insects (and other critters) in Guy’s and others’ gardens

+Each week, an additional insect (or spider) from my garden, or a friend of mine’s garden will be added.
 Whilst this is not food-related, it is garden-related and therefore of potential interest to the many of you who are gardeners.
 If you want to identify an insect that you have photographed, Museums Victoria’s Ask a Question is a great resource.

-Ants, bees, wasps and sawflies (Hymenoptera)
+Ants, bees, wasps and sawflies (order Hymenoptera)

 Spitfire sawfly (Perga affinis)